Here are 20 things that will only be obvious to those who have seen as many hours of TV as I have…

 20) In an editor’s book about acting, How to Avoid The Cutting Room Floor, Jordan Goldman revealed that some directors will advise the cameraman to not cut straight away when the director says cut.
 This is because you will occasionally get a moment of speech or body language that lends itself naturally to a scene.
 The best example that I can think of is a Season 3 episode of Baywatch called Kicks (which featured martial arts movie star Loren Avedon).
 In the final training session, Pamela Anderson throws in some surprise punches that causes David Charvet to jovially look at someone behind the camera.

-Final thoughts: Back in the twentieth century, very few TV shows outside of soap operas and sitcoms were never filmed in the video format (i.e. excluding chat shows, game shows and documentaries).
+Final thoughts: Back in the twentieth century, very few TV shows outside of soap operas and sitcoms were filmed in the video format (i.e. excluding chat shows, game shows, news shows and documentaries).
 They might as well have been since the tradition tended to be having something shot on film before putting it on many tapes to send to TV stations.
 The eighties reboot of The Twilight Zone was shot on video.
 In Britain, the equivalent was Tales of the Unexpected.
 When you think about it, a lot of nineties TV shows got cancelled because it was expensive to shoot on film.
 The cruel irony being that soaps are less likely to get cancelled.
 A lot of TV movies and costly music videos could have benefited from being shot on video.
 There’s a reason why Saturday Night Live still airs.